Monet before 1878

 Le Petit-Gennevilliers is right in front of Argenteuil, on the other side of the river.
 Monet works outdoors: he set up his easel on a barge under the railway bridge.
 Boats for rent await the walkers at this point, increasing the charm of the scene.
 A painting by Manet shows Monet busy at work at that very place.

-On May 12 in New York, Christie's sells a view of Le Petit-Gennevilliers painted by Monet in 1874, oil on canvas 55 x 73 cm, lot 16C estimated $ 12M.
+On May 12, 2016, Christie's sold for $ 11.4M a view of Le Petit-Gennevilliers painted by Monet in 1874, oil on canvas 55 x 73 cm, lot 16C.
 The weather is gray and the sun is screened, providing an atmosphere altogether soft and quivering which is a beautiful effect of the early impressionist experiences.

 Since 1901 this painting did not leave the collection of the philanthropist HO Havemeyer and his wife Louisine who were in their time the best connoisseurs of impressionism in the United States.